x-abgth/machine-test-1/README.md

 The application is a student management application and store students information like first_name, last_name, grade, email, phone_number.
 All the APIs provided here is to alter or modify these datas.
 The database used here is MongoDB Atlas and the server is hosted in the AWS EC2 instance.

 ## API Specification
 You can test the API's using Postman.
-Use this [postman collection](https://www.postman.com/abgth/workspace/machine-test/collection/20732200-f28800df-248c-4721-9a8b-74b0164c8481?action=share&creator=20732200) to test the API's, all the documentation you needed is provided in the following.
+Use this [postman collection](https://www.postman.com/abgth/workspace/machine-test/collection/20732200-f28800df-248c-4721-9a8b-74b0164c8481?action=share&creator=20732200) to test the API's, all the documentation you needed is provided in the following.<br>
 Below is the APIs used in the application and some examples along with it.

 ## 👉 Insert student details